(se VEL a mer)

 Gastrointestinal: Abdominal pain (9%), constipation (8%), flatulence (8%), peritonitis (peritoneal dialysis: 8%)

-Postmarketing and/or case reports: Fecal impaction, intestinal obstruction (rare), intestinal perforation (rare)
+<1% (Limited to important or life-threatening): Fecal impaction, hypersensitivity reaction, intestinal obstruction (rare), intestinal perforation (rare)

 Concerns related to adverse effects: